tomjaguarpaw/trainings/lynda/fostering-collaboration/having-difficult-conversations.md

 * Use the power of praise to acknowledge others' efforts to change.

-* Ideal ration of praise to criticism is 5 to 1
+* Ideal ratio of praise to criticism is 5 to 1

 ## What to do if it's not working